psampir/esrb-predictor/README.md

 ## Overview

-This project aims to build a model can be used to predict ESRB (Entertainment Software Rating Board) ratings for video games.
+This project aims to build a model can be used to predict ESRB (Entertainment Software Rating Board) ratings for video games basing on their content descriptors.

 It's able to classify games into one of the following age groups: